 The biggest benefit of 4K TVs is that small objects on the screen have more detail, including sharper text.
 Overall, images appear richer and more life-like than on an HDTV.
 The sharper picture also lets you view the screen from a shorter distance.
 This makes larger TVs more comfortable to view in a regular-sized room.

 Ultra HD resolution, also called 4K, is becoming the standard, and it’s a better choice if you want to future-proof your investment.

 Get HDR If You Want the Most Colors

-The Refresh Rate: The Faster the Better
+The Faster Refresh Rate the Better

 Pay attention to the number of HDMI inputs a set has.
 Manufacturers looking to cut costs may offer fewer HDMI plugs on the back.
-These ports can get used up quickly: Add a sound bar, a Roku or Chromecast and a game console, and you’ve used three ports already.
+These can get used up quickly: Add a sound bar, a Roku or Chromecast and a game console, and you’ve used three ports already.
 Make sure you have enough to connect all your devices and extra for future additions.

 Once you have your perfect TV then you may want to add surround sound.
 Or maybe you prefer not to have a TV and have a home projector system.
 The choices are amazing and you can find your perfect home cinema or TV set up below